eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 + New files: +1 each
 + Security keywords: +2 each
 ```

+### Key Features

+1. **Always Increase Only the Last Identifier**: All version changes increment only the patch version (the last number)
+2. **LOC-Based Delta Calculation**: The increment amount is calculated based on Lines of Code (LOC) changed plus bonus additions
+3. **Rollover Logic**: Uses mod 100 for patch and minor version limits with automatic rollover
+4. **Enhanced Reason Format**: Includes LOC value and version type in analysis output

 ### Bonus System
 The system automatically detects and applies bonuses for: